hawkinsw/quic-wg-wiki/Test-vector-for-AES-packet-number-encryption.md

 Better test this early, so we don't have problems when doing interop tests.

+Let's assume that the packet's payload is encrypted using AES GCM 128.

-Let's assume that the PN encryption key is:
+Let's also assume that the PN encryption key is:
 ~~~
     static const uint8_t key[] = {
         0x2b, 0x7e, 0x15, 0x16, 0x28, 0xae, 0xd2, 0xa6,